curtisa1/ICQSplitter/README.md

 # ICQSplitter
 **Citing this Repository**

-As per AAS's style guidelines (availble here: http://journals.aas.org/authors/references.html), please cite the DOI for the most recent software release as:
+Since some people have asked, as per AAS's style guidelines (availble here: http://journals.aas.org/authors/references.html), please cite the DOI for the most recent software release as:

 Anthony Curtis.
-2018, ICQSplitter: Python Tool for Handling Visual Magnitudes of Comets (Version v1.0), Zenodo, http://doi.org/10.5281/zenodo.1188280, as developed on GitHub.com
+2018, ICQSplitter: Python Tool for Handling Visual or CCD Magnitudes of Comets (Version v1.0), Zenodo, http://doi.org/10.5281/zenodo.1188280, as developed on GitHub.com

 **About this Software**